kubernetes/enhancements/keps/sig-node/1797-configure-fqdn-as-hostname-for-pods/README.md

 #### Alpha -> Beta Graduation

-- Gather feedback from developers
+- Gather feedback from users
-- Tests are in Testgrid and linked in KEP
+- Ensure e2e tests are running in Testgrid and they are stable

 #### Beta -> GA Graduation

-- Allowing time for feedback
+- Allowing time for feedback from production users

 ### Upgrade / Downgrade Strategy